Skip to flight searchSkip to main content

 This will depend on the airline and the country to which you are travelling.
 It is recommended that you check with the airline and with the local Civil Aviation Authority (or equivalent) of your destination before you decide to take your drone with you when you fly.

-It is recommended by many that passengers wishing to take a drone with them should pack them and the support equipment in carry on baggage, rather than checked baggage.
-This is due to the fact that airlines do not typically offer compensation if a drone is in misplaced, lost, stolen, or damaged luggage.
+We recommended packing your drone and its support equipment in your carry-on baggage, rather than your checked baggage.
+This is because many airlines won't offer compensation if a drone is in misplaced, lost, stolen, or damaged luggage.
 It is always recommended that you check with the airline before you travel so that you can prepare your drone and ensure that it is packed correctly.

-It can be difficult to travel with batteries, so it is important to ensure that if you choose to travel with a drone that has a battery, you keep to specific airline and country specific rules to avoid having your equipment confiscated.
+It can be difficult to travel with batteries, so you'll need to ensure that if you travel with a drone that has a battery, you follow the airline-specific and country-specific rules to avoid having your equipment confiscated.

-If you are transporting a drone with a camera, you need to ensure you adhere to rules surrounding flying with cameras and flying with a drone.
+If you are travelling with a drone that has a camera, you must adhere to rules surrounding flying with cameras and flying with a drone.
 Read more information about flying with a camera here.

 Southwest

-If a single battery exceeds 100-watt-hours, only 2 that do not exceed 160-watt-hours are permitted by Southwest Airlines.
-Any batteries that exceed the 160-watt-hours are not allowed - whether as carry on or checked baggage
+• If a single battery exceeds 100 watt-hours, only 2 that do not exceed 160 watt-hours are permitted by Southwest Airlines.
+Any batteries that exceed 160 watt-hours are not allowed in carry-on or checked baggage.

 Delta

-Despite there being no clear guidelines on drone carrying for Delta Airlines, it is recommended that travelers wishing to fly with a drone submit an email to Delta’s Dangerous Goods Department, at least 10 days before flying.
+• Despite there being no clear guidelines on drone carrying for Delta Airlines, it is recommended that travellers wishing to fly with a drone submit an email to Delta’s Dangerous Goods Department, at least 10 days before flying.

 Alaska Airlines